clausehound/clausehound-blog/content/blog/are-volunteers-unpaid-interns-or-employees/index.md

-Recruiting volunteers has led to some problems for employees and employees, often in the situation in which such volunteer positions carry with them the types of responsibilities and demands which would normally be expected from an employee.
-Based on the increase in unpaid positions in various industries, the Ontario [Ministry of Labour](https://www.labour.gov.on.ca/english/es/pubs/internships.php) (the “MOL”) has begun to ask the question: Are unpaid internships or volunteer positions legal?
+Recruiting volunteers has led to some problems for employers and employees, often in the situation in which such volunteer positions carry with them the types of responsibilities and demands which would normally be expected from an employee.
+Based on the increase in unpaid positions in various industries, the Ontario [Ministry of Labour](https://www.labour.gov.on.ca/english/es/pubs/internships.php) (the “MOL”) has begun to ask the question: ***Are unpaid internships or volunteer positions legal?***

 The answer has proven to be surprisingly complex.
 Although an employer may call an individual an intern, by itself that is not enough to prevent a court from finding that the intern must actually be considered to be an employee who is protected under the [*Employment Standards Act*](https://www.ontario.ca/laws/statute/00e41) (“ESA”).

 The MOL has taken action to determine whether interns are being treated properly by employers.
 In a [2014 Blitz report](https://www.labour.gov.on.ca/english/es/inspections/blitzresults_internships.php), out of 56 well-known employers inspected for their internship practices, 13 employers had internship programs with ESA contraventions.
 These employers were handed compliance orders.

-How these rules affect non-profit and charity organizations that engage volunteers is yet to be confirmed by the MOL.
+How these rules affect **non-profit and charity organizations** that engage volunteers is yet to be confirmed by the MOL.
 However, so long as a volunteer’s responsibilities do not mirror the responsibilities of an employee, a volunteer will not likely be found to be an employee.

 To assist you in drafting an intern agreement we have supplied a [sample intern agreement](https://clausehound.com/legal-contract/16126/#!/document=) here.